markdoliner/flickrmirrorer/README.md

 See `--help` for options.

 Features
 ========
-The script allows you to mirror only photos or only videos.
-See the ```--ignore-videos``` and ```--ignore-photos``` command line options.
+The script allows you to mirror only photos, only videos, or both.
+See the `--ignore-videos` and `--ignore-photos` command line options.

-Your local backup can be cleaned automatically, by deleting what is no longer in Flickr.
-This option is disabled by default.
-See the ```--clean``` command line option.
+Your local backup can be cleaned automatically, so that files that were deleted in Flickr are deleted locally.
+Deletion is disabled by default.
+See the `--delete-unknown` command line option.

-The mirroring process is time-stamped.
-This allows FlicrkMirrorer to resume the process from the previously reached moment in time.
-(It makes use of Flickr's API upload date parameter.)
-This approach is particularly useful when having a large Flickr photostream.
-The time-stamp is stored in a local file, which you can manually modify (or even delete), if needed.

-The script outputs statistics that summarize its work progress.
-You can enable this option using ```-s``` from the command line.
-Statistics are also displayed in case the script is interrupted.
+The script displays a summary of its actions if `--statistics` is passed on the command line.

 Running via Cron
 ================